 The course is designed for advanced undergraduates as well as graduate students from all parts of the University.
 The lectures and deep-dive case studies are the core of the course, a must for all attendees; the course requirements are tailored separately to the needs of undergraduate and graduate students, with plenty of opportunities for cross-fertilization of ideas and experiences.

 There will be an introductory module (six sessions) exploring how historical and contemporary choices have shaped the institutional context of modern South Asia.
 This will be followed by three modules focused on education (five sessions), health (six sessions), and financial inclusion (four sessions).
 A concluding session will summarize.

 In the lectures we will review the available evidence on the incidence, causes and consequences of the problem in question.
 Through case studies we will examine real world, entrepreneurial attempts to provide solutions and for each, will discuss whether and why the approach worked, how it could have been improved, and compare the effort to other ambient successes and failures.
-Some overview lectures might be delivered by visitors; on other occasions, the lectures might be pre-recorded, to free up in-class time for discussion.
-The case studies will be discussed interactively and might feature the protagonists wherever feasible.
-These lectures and case discussions are mandatory for all students.

 In addition to in-class discussions, there will be a weekly section, mandatory for undergraduates, optional for graduate students, for a more in-depth exploration of selected readings and, perhaps, discussions of additional interesting cases of success or failure.
 Graduate Teaching Fellows (TF), with relevant knowledge of the material and geography, will run the small sections.